 It is part of the Coral Triangle, the area with the highest biodiversity of marine species especially fish and turtles.
 In this area alone, over 500 reef-building coral species can be found.
-For comparison, this is about seven times as many as in the entire Caribbean.
+For comparison, this is about 7 times as many as in the entire Caribbean.

-Top 15 things to do in Bali:
+Let’s explore 15 things to do in Bali.

-- Mount Batur Sunrise Trekking Tour
+- Mount Batur Sunrise Trekking Tour.

-- Eat Local food
+- Eat Local food.

-- Watch a traditional Balinese dance in Ubud
+- Watch a traditional Balinese dance in Ubud.

-- Take an unforgettable trip to Nusa Lembongan
+- Take an unforgettable trip to Nusa Lembongan.

-- Relax on any of the beaches in Bali
+- Relax on any of the beaches.

-- Visit the Ubud Monkey Forest
+- Visit the Ubud Monkey Forest.

-- Stay in a Bali treehouse hotel
+- Stay in a treehouse hotel in Bali.

-- Visit Ulun Danu Beratan Temple
+- Visit Ulun Danu Beratan Temple.

-- Hot air balloon ride over Ubud
+- Hot air balloon ride over Ubud.

-- Get a Balinese massage
+- Get a Balinese massage.

-- Catch a famous Bali sunset
+- Catch a famous sunset

-- Hike up the rickiest stairs you’ve ever seen at Kelingking and take a photo of the “T-Rex”
+- Hike up the rickiest stairs you’ve ever seen at Kelingking and take a photo of the “T-Rex”.